ARTICLE 54 - Sessional Instructors/Posted Courses

 54:04 (a) Appointments of sessional instructors are made by the Board of Governors on the recommendation of the President in accordance with clauses 12:01 and 54:05 of this Agreement.
 Normally a Letter of Appointment signed by the President shall be sent to the member electronically and copied to the Association as soon as practicable and no later than July 1 for the subsequent fall term, November 1 for the subsequent winter term, and March 15 for the subsequent intersession and summer terms.
 The letter shall specify the course number(s), length, terms and conditions of appointment, including number of instructional hours, scheduled lab hours per course, the stipend per assigned scheduled hour for teaching labs and salary (including Employment Standards Act vacation entitlement) and sessional seniority as defined in Article 1.
 A copy of the current Agreement shall be sent with the letter of initial appointment.

-(b) In exceptional circumstances in which time would not allow for the normal appointment procedure required under this Agreement e.g., illness of a member originally scheduled to teach; opening of new sections of course(s); unanticipated commencements of Leave of Absence, etc., the University retains the right to appoint sessional instructors on the recommendation of the AAU Appointments committee.
+(b) In exceptional circumstances in which time would not allow for the normal appointment procedure required under this Agreement e.g., illness of a member originally scheduled to teach; opening of new sections of course(s); unanticipated commencements of Leave of Absence, etc., the University retains the right to appoint sessional instructors on the recommendation of the AAU Appointments committee, in accordance with Article 54:06.
 The University shall inform the President of the Association of each appointment made and the circumstances thereof within fourteen (14) calendar days of the appointment.
 Any individual so appointed shall complete the University Application Form and provide such other supporting academic documents as the AAU may require.
 Reappointment of such an individual shall be subject to the normal appointments procedure of clause 54:05.

 (c) The following table of equivalents shall be used for the purpose of calculating the sessional seniority of sessional instructors in Nursing